Skip to content

 Author of The Dorean PrincipleMDiv

-Conley is a software engineer, a pastor at Silicon Valley Reformed Baptist Church, and a father of eight kids.
+Conley is a software engineer, a pastor at Silicon Valley Reformed Baptist Church, and the father of nine kids.
 He is also the author of The Dorean Principle: A Biblical Response to the Commercialization of Christianity.

 I began exploring issues with licensing back in college, and over time I witnessed the substantial friction it created in ministry.
 I was convicted regarding the harm commercial practices cause the church, but for a long time, I was never sure if the Bible had much to say directly about the matter.
 It turns out it does!